Connie Smith: Early life

 Constance June Meador was born to Wilma and Hobart Meador in Elkhart, Indiana.
-Her parents were originally from West Virginia, and when Smith was five months old, the family returned there.
+Her parents were originally from West Virginia, and the family returned there when Smith was five months old.
 They later moved to Dungannon, Ohio.
 Her biological father was an abusive alcoholic.
 "There were some tough times that I went through as a young child," she told an interviewer.
 Wilma Meador eventually divorced Hobart Meador and remarried to Tom Clark, who brought eight children into the marriage to join Meador's five; the couple had two children, totaling 15 children.

 Smith was influenced by music in her childhood.
 Her stepfather played mandolin, one brother played fiddle, and another brother played guitar.
 On Saturday nights, the family tuned into the Grand Ole Opry radio broadcast.
 She took up the guitar following a lawnmower accident that nearly cut off her leg.
 While she was recovering in the hospital, she was given a guitar and learned how to play different chords.
 Smith did not perform publicly until high school, when a friend invited her to sing Connie Francis's pop hit "My Happiness".

 With only one-tenth of a point behind the valedictorian, Smith graduated from Salem-Liberty High School in 1959 as the class salutatorian.
 Following graduation, she worked as telephone operator in Lowell, Ohio.
-She also worked in a grocery story, as a drugstore clerk, and as a dental assistant.
-At age 19, she married her first husband, Jerry Smith, who encouraged her singing, and she began performing with more frequency.
+She also worked in a grocery store, as a drugstore clerk, and as a dental assistant.
+At the age of 19, she married her first husband, Jerry Smith, who encouraged her singing, and she began performing with more frequency.
 Her first professional performance was at the 1962 Washington County Fair.
 She then briefly joined the cast of Saturday Night Jamboree, a local country-music television program, but was fired after her first performance, later theorizing it was because she was pregnant.
 She then successfully auditioned for and landed a spot on a similar program for WSAZ-TV.